Skip to content

 How Holdyy Uses This Mechanism

-Holdyy leverages bank pre-authorization via Stripe to fully digitize deposit management.
+Holdyy leverages card pre-authorization via Stripe to fully digitize deposit management.
 The process is simple and transparent:

 1. The property owner creates a deposit request from their Holdyy dashboard and sends a secure link to the tenant

 2. The tenant validates in 30 seconds : they enter their card on a page secured by Stripe and 3D Secure.
-Their bank confirms fund availability and places the hold
+Their card issuer confirms fund availability and places the hold

 3. During the stay : the funds remain in the tenant's account.
 The property owner tracks the deposit status in real time from their dashboard